 The winery was carried on by his three children, Walter (deceased), Marilisa, and Franco.
 Marilisa is the current CEO, while Franco is lead viticulturist and winemaker.

-Today, the Allegrini family farms over 120 hectares across the Valpolicella Classico region, with all the wines estate grown.
+Today, the Allegrini family farms over 120 hectares across the Valpolicella Classico region, with all the wine estate grown.
 Their winery is in the subzone of Fumane where they maintain operations as well as provide hospitality through the historic, Renaissance-era Villa della Torre.
 However, their most famous single-vineyard wines, La Grola and La Poja, are in Sant’Ambrogio, the western-most subzone of Valpolicella Classico.

 A downward red triangle, framed against a black background: this is Allegrini’s calling card image, affixed to every bottle of their Amarone since the seventies.
-It is simple, elegant, recognizable.
+It is simple, elegant, and recognizable.

 If you drink Amarone, one need only see that red triangle to know what it references.
 It is great branding, but it wasn’t developed by a marketing agency.
 Rather, as the story goes, Giovanni Allegrini designed the label himself as a nod to the packaging of his favorite brand of cigarettes.